 The Company operates a Remuneration Committee; it does not operate a Nomination Committee.
+See the comments under point 3.3.1 above.

 4.1.1 The Board of Directors, in its disclosure guidelines, has determined the principles and procedures that ensure that all material information that has a significant bearing on the Company and on the price of its shares is published and is accessible accurately, in full and in good time.